By the time we reach our 70s, two-thirds of people have hearing loss.

 What should I do to slow my risk for mental decline?

 - Get your hearing checked once a year after age 40, just like you have a physical.
 Hearing degrades gradually, and prevalence doubles with every decade in life starting in the 4th decade.
-There is also a genetic link to hearing loss, so if your parents or grandparents experienced it, you may want to get tested earlier.
+You may want to get tested earlier if your parents or grandparents experienced hearing loss — there is also a genetic link.